Hi, what do you want to do?

 Interpolating Function

-In this interpolating function activity, students solve 7 different sets of problems that include determining the interpolating function of each.
+In this interpolating function worksheet, students solve 7 different sets of problems that include determining the interpolating function of each.
 They write out the equations to interpolate with a constant sine and cosine terms.
 Then,...

 Curated OER